Simoniman/goes_api/README.md

 ### pip

-GOES-API can be installed via [pip][pip_link] on Linux, Mac, and Windows.
+This API can currently be installed via pip + github source code.
-On Windows you can install [WinPython][winpy_link] to get Python and pip running.

-Then, install the GOES-API package by typing the following command in the command terminal:

-    pip install goes_api

 ## Citation

+This project is originally from PyPI distributed version of GOES-API Project from Ghiggi Gionata.

-If you are using GOES-API, please cite:
+So please cite:

 > Ghiggi Gionata. ghiggi/goes_api.
 Zenodo. https://doi.org/10.5281/zenodo.7787851